skandog/skandog/README.md

 - 🌱 I’m currently learning a lot with the School of Code!
 - 👨‍🎓 I’m have previously: used R and Matlab to develop iterative solutions in computational mathematics.
 - 📊 I’m have previously: deployed Streamlit applications, developed in Python, which provided an analysis of the NYC rental market.
+- 💬 Ask me about cooking, music and history
+- ⚡ Fun fact: I was radio dj in another life

 <h3 align="left">Languages:</h3>
 <p align="left">